NEWS & UPCOMING EVENTS

 Welcome to the news and events page where you can view news and activities of interest to china painters.

-By using a full length design feature to divide the background of a plate or tile, the background is effectively split into two sections.
-The background sections will then be treated separately using contrasting finishes one of which will be a 'brocade' finish.
-Contact Barbara from the Albany Porcelain Art Group on 08 9844 4882 for further details.
+The subject of the workshop was 'Designing for a Divided Background'.
+Students designed a full length feature to divide their plate or tile, the background effectively split into two sections.
+The sections were then treated separately using contrasting finishes, one of which was a 'brocade' finish.

 APAT's 2024 NATIONAL EXHIBITION & CONVENTION